grafana/grafana-plugin-sdk-go/161-release-notes.md

 ```

 #### Alternative
-If you would prefer not to use automatic instance management, you can instead just pass [context.Context](https://pkg.go.dev/context#Context) from each handler to the instance manager.
+We highly encourage that all plugin developers make use of automatic instance management.
+However, as short term solution you can instead pass [context.Context](https://pkg.go.dev/context#Context) from each handler to the instance manager.

 For example: